-We lead a regular GDN planning forum to collaborate on planning activities and industry changes e.g. the introduction of the ECPG, inviting NGGT to participate when it is relevant to do so.
-We have more recently been working on a consistent approach to analysis of Hydrogen blends and 100% Hydrogen in the networks.
+We participate in and occasionally lead a regular GDN planning forum to collaborate on planning activities and industry changes e.g. the introduction of the ECPG, inviting NGT to participate when it is relevant to do so.
+This forum helps to ensure a consistent approach where practical.

-National Grid Gas Transmission, National Grid - Electricity System Operator & 3rd Parties
+National Gas Transmission, National Grid - Electricity System Operator & 3rd Parties